 Students in the Interdepartmental Medical Science program are assigned a faculty advisor who will meet with the student regularly and eventually write a letter of evaluation for application to health professional schools.
 See a list of faculty advisors to the Interdepartmental Medical Science program.

 Interdepartmental Medical Science Admissions

 Applicants to the Interdepartmental Medical Science program must have already fulfilled undergraduate premedical requirements and demonstrated mastery of the material at a minimum grade of C. These prerequisites include a year of biology, chemistry, physics and organic chemistry, including respective laboratory sections.
 Competitive applicants should have a 3.0 undergraduate science and cumulative GPA.
 Additional post-baccalaureate and graduate course work is taken into consideration.
 Official transcripts from all schools where coursework was attempted or taken must be released.

 Letters of evaluation from your undergraduate committee or two science faculty and one additional letter are required for application.

 Strong applicants would have experience in health care and demonstrated a commitment to medicine.

-Applications are reviewed throughout the year, admission is granted on a rolling basis, and qualifying candidates are granted interviews.
+Applications are reviewed throughout the year, qualifying candidates are granted interviews, and admission is granted on a rolling basis.